MicrosoftDocs/customer-insights/ci-docs/journeys/transition-walkthrough-forms.md

 ### Form types comparison

-The following table summarizes the types of forms currently available in Customer Insights - Journeys.
-More form types will be available soon.
+The following table summarizes the types of forms available in Customer Insights - Journeys.

 | Form type in outbound marketing | Form type in Customer Insights - Journeys |
 |---|---|